Kosmoid (metallurgical companies): Operations on the site

 Possibly independent of the three named companies as above, Shiels was involved in the manufacture of "time recorders" (workmen's time clocks, recording their entrance and exit to a workplace) from around 1904, apparently also under the Kosmoid brand, several hundred of which were sold to purchasers including the Dumbarton Burgh Police Authority.
-Manufacture may have been interrupted by legal challenges to the patent— which Shiels, in fact, won—although was doubtless further compromised by Shiels' 1906 departure from Scotland and subsequent 1907 death.
+Manufacture may have been interrupted by legal challenges to the patent – which Shiels, in fact, won – although it was doubtless further compromised by Shiels' 1906 departure from Scotland and subsequent 1907 death.
 Manufacture of these, or similar items, appears to have been revived, still under the "Kosmoid" designation, by a separate company, "Rusmoid" of Dartmouth Street, London, in around 1920 (that company name presumably deriving in part from one of its directors, F.M.
 Russell) according to various patents, including patent 14747 issued June 30, 1904 for a signature recorder granted to Shiels.
 The actual circumstances of manufacture of the initial batch of time recorders is not currently known, although Shiels' success in finding local uptake suggests that they may have been produced at Dumbuck; the later versions manufactured by Rusmoid in London appear to have filled at least a small niche, and turn up intermittently in the world of collectables of modest value, thus keeping that incarnation of the "Kosmoid" name alive, if only as an antique.

 Shiels' claim that Kosmoid was manufacturing petrol engines, among many other items, may not have been entirely groundless: the International Motor Exhibition 1906 Catalogue includes a demonstration of a "14-H.P.
 "Panther" Car, fitted with "Kosmoid" Engine" (on p.
 159) in addition to the "Kosmoid" Time Recorders, on p.
 187, described as "most useful and inexpensive time-checking instruments for garage use, and many other purposes."